-Orphaned Works

-Digital materials where copyright is uncertain, disputed or unknowable, meaning that preservation actions are constrained or prevented.

-Trend in 2021: Consensus Decision Trend towards greater risk Previously: Endangered Significance of Loss Effort to Preserve The loss of tools, data or It would require a major effort to services within this group address losses in this group, would impact on many possibly requiring the people and sectors. development of new preservation tools or techniques.
-Trend towards greater risk Significance of Loss The loss of tools, data or services within this group would impact on many
+Orphaned Works 14 List Digital materials where copyright is uncertain, disputed or unknowable, meaning that preservation actions are constrained or prevented.
+ENDANGERED Digital State Group: Orphaned Works Trend in 2021: ↑ Towards greater risk Consensus Decision Added to List: 2017 Trend in 2022: → No change Previously: Endangered Imminence of Action Significance of Loss Effort to Preserve Action is recommended The loss of tools, data or It would require a major effort to within three years, detailed services within this group address losses in this group, assessment within one year. would impact on many possibly requiring the people and sectors. development of new preservation tools or techniques.
+Examples Photographs, music recordings, literature.
+'Critically Endangered' in the Presence of Aggravating Conditions Lack of documentation; dependencies resulting from hardware, software or media; lack of use resulting in lack of priority; lack of strategic investment in digital preservation; workflows that inhibit preservation of content that has not been licensed; encryption; poor storage.

-Photographs, music recordings, literature.

-Lack of documentation; dependencies resulting from hardware, software or media; lack of use resulting in lack of priority; lack of strategic investment in digital preservation; workflows that inhibit preservation of content that has not been licensed; encryption; poor storage.